-- D.2.1 The Board has delegated its Risk Management and Internal Control responsibilities to the Board Risk and Audit Committees respectively, who report to the Board on a regular basis. - D.2.2 According to best practices, coordination between the Audit and Board Risk Committees is achieved through a certain degree of cross-membership between the two Committees.
+D.2.1 The Board has delegated its Risk Management and Internal Control responsibilities to the Board Risk and Audit Committees respectively, who report to the Board on a regular basis.

+D.2.2 According to best practices, coordination between the Audit and Board Risk Committees is achieved through a certain degree of cross-membership between the two Committees.
 This cross-membership extends to the respective Committee Chairpersons as well.
-Additionally, all Board members may attend both Committees' meetings at their discretion. - D.2.3 The Board Risk and Audit Committees following respective approval by the Board, submit to the BoG the following documents: - Internal Audit's annual assessment of the internal control systems
+Additionally, the two Committees may hold joint sessions as deemed necessary.
+Finally, all Board members may attend both Committees' meetings at their discretion.

+D.2.3 The Board Risk and Audit Committees following respective approval by the Board, submit to the BoG the following documents:

-- Audit Committee's annual report on the evaluation of Internal Audit's assessment of the internal control systems, - Audit Committee's annual assessment reports on Compliance's Annual Report as well as on Compliance's Annual report on Anti-money laundering and combating the financing of terrorism issues, and - Group Chief Risk Officer Annual Report
+- Internal Audit's annual assessment of the internal control systems - Audit Committee's annual report on the evaluation of Internal Audit's assessment of the internal control systems, - Audit Committee's annual assessment reports on Compliance's Annual Report as well as on Compliance's Annual report on Anti-money laundering and combating the financing of terrorism issues, and - Group Chief Risk Officer Annual Report